 Jump to:

-A matcha latte contains finely grounded green Japanese tea leaves (matcha powder), water, and milk.
-The drink is then often sweetened with honey or syrup.
-It is not just milk since green tea powder, and other ingredients are added.
-The type and amount of milk you use can differ according to your preference.
+A matcha latte contains finely ground green Japanese tea leaves (matcha powder), water, and milk.
+The drink is often sweetened with honey or syrup.
+However, since green tea powder and other ingredients are added, it's not just milk.

-Here are the matcha latte recipe ingredients: green tea powder, warm milk, filtered water, and sweetener.
+Here are the ingredients for our matcha latte recipe: green tea powder, milk, water, and sweetener.

 Matcha

-There are many different green tea brands that you can choose to make your green tea latte.
-However, whichever brand you like, we recommend purchasing ceremonial-grade matcha powder.
-The complex flavours of the ceremonial grade powder will intensify the drink and add more subtle sweet notes.
-You will usually see that this powder is a vibrant dark green.
+You can choose from many different green tea brands to make your green tea latte.
+However, whichever brand you like, we recommend using ceremonial-grade matcha powder.
+The complex flavours of the ceremonial-grade powder will intensify the drink and add more subtle sweet notes.

 Sweetener